TOP

 As for which core to use, “Genesis Plus GX” is the top recommendation for Sega CD/Mega CD emulation.
 If you find that it's running slow or choppy on your device, “PicoDrive” is the next best choice.

-Anyway, with a BIN/CUE in hand, the next steps are easy:
+Anyway, with a CHD or BIN/CUE in hand, the next steps are easy:

 1. Copy over the proper BIOS to RetroArch's system” folder.